 But do nonprofit corporations enjoy similar protections for their staff, board members, and officers?
 Fear of personal liability stops many people from joining boards of directors at all—although the number who have actually been sued is quite small.
 The news is good for nonprofits, though with certain exceptions.
 Once your organization is incorporated, its directors or trustees, officers, employees, and members usually won't be on the hook personally for the nonprofit's debts or liabilities.
 That includes unpaid organizational debts and unsatisfied court judgments against the nonprofit.

 Let's take a closer look at the extent of nonprofit board members' protection from personal liability.

 Consider, for example, a nonprofit symphony that's sued by an audience member who, during intermission, falls because of a poorly maintained staircase railing.

 In a few situations, people involved with a nonprofit corporation can be held personally liable for its debts.
-A director or officer of a nonprofit corporation can be held personally liable if he or she:
+Directors or officers of nonprofit corporations can be held personally liable if they:

-To cover some -- but not all -- of these exceptions, reasonably priced insurance is available to protect the nonprofit and its volunteer directors and officers.
-Also, the federal Volunteer Protection Act (VPA) and a number of states' laws (in California, Massachusetts, and New York, for example) also offer qualified immunity or similar protection from liability for volunteers who essentially acted in good faith and in the best interests of the organization.
+To cover some (but not all) of these exceptions, reasonably priced insurance is available to protect the nonprofit and its volunteer directors and officers.
+Also, the federal Volunteer Protection Act (VPA) and a number of states' laws (in California, Massachusetts, and New York, for example) offer qualified immunity or similar protection from liability for volunteers who essentially acted in good faith and in the best interests of the organization.